Automorphism groups of compact complex surfaces: Non-projective surfaces with

 In this section we will (mostly) work with non-projective compact complex surfaces $X$ with $\chit(X)\neq 0$.
 In this case, by the Enriques--Kodaira classification (see Theorem \ref{theorem:classification}) one has $\chit(X)> 0$.
 The main purpose of this section is to prove the following result.

 \begin{theorem} Let $X$ be a non-projective compact complex surface with $\chit(X)\neq 0$.
 Then the group $\Aut(X)$ is Jordan. \end{theorem}

-Recall that an \emph{algebraic reduction} of a compact complex surface $X$ with $\ad(X)=1$ is the morphism $\pi\colon X\to B$ given by the Stein factorization of the map $X\to \PP^1$ defined by a non-constant meromorphic function.
-One can check that $\pi$ is an elliptic fibration, see \cite[Proposition~VI.5.1]{BHPV-2004}.
+Recall that an \emph{algebraic reduction} of a compact complex surface $X$ with $\ad(X)=1$ is the morphism $\pi\colon X\to B$ to a curve $B$ obtained as follows.
+We start with a meromorphic map~\mbox{$X\dasharrow\PP^1$} defined by a non-constant meromorphic function, regularize it by blow ups, and apply the Stein factorization to the regularization.
+One can check that the obtained morphism provides a holomorphic elliptic fibration $\pi$ on $X$.
+We refer the reader to~\mbox{\cite[Proposition~VI.5.1]{BHPV-2004}} for details.

 \begin{lemma} Let $X$ be a non-projective compact complex surface.
 If $X$ contains an irreducible curve $C$ which is not a smooth elliptic curve, then the group $\Aut(X)$ is Jordan. \end{lemma}